+While the information we provide here is free, we also sell tours at pretty reasonable prices.
 See the gorgeous architecture and learn about the legends of Doge’s Palace up close.
 Our Venice Doge’s Palace Tour includes skip the line Doge’s Palace tickets, an expert guide, and an informative and engaging tour of the mystifying palace itself.
 And, check out some of our other Venice tours while visiting the Floating City.

 Doge’s Palace History

 Originally built in 810, the Doge’s Palace was the home of Venice’s public administration, where important decisions were made.
 This Venetian highlight was not once what we see today.
 The Doge’s Palace had to be reconstructed more than once due to fires.
 This led to the Gothic Venetian architecture we see today.

 The fortress-like palace not only held the seat of the Venetian republic, but was also connected to its prison by the famous Bridge of Sighs.
 Legend says prisoners looked out the window trying to capture one last glance of beautiful Venice while they sighed before heading to their cell, hence the name.
 One of Venice’s most famous prisoners was Giacomo Casanova, who escaped his cell and fled to Paris.